Furman University logo

 Key Highlights

-• Features the modern Trone Student Center, expanded and renovated in 2012 through a $3.5 million gift.
+• Features state-of-the-art student facilities, including the Trone Student Center, significantly renovated in 2012 with a $3.5 million gift.

 Timeline